MuGeminorum/Mathematica-Music-Pack/README.md

     <img width="605" src="https://george-chou-github-io.vercel.app/covers/mathmusic_macro/t3.PNG"/>
 </div>

-For notes in the note part, using 12-note scheme is unfriendly to us, it can be transferred into 7-note scheme from _C_ to _B_ once the tonality is fixed:
+For notes in the note part, 12-note scheme is unfriendly to us, it can be transferred into 7-note scheme once the tonality is fixed:

 <div align=center>
-    <b>Table 5: Note scheme</b><br>
+    <b>Table 5: The 12-note scheme(left) & 7-note scheme(right)</b><br>
     <img width="500" src="https://george-chou-github-io.vercel.app/covers/mathmusic_macro/t1.png"/>
 </div>

 Please refer to the demo code _Demo_BWV-1079.nb_ or visit our song library <https://mathmusic.vercel.app> for more details; Before compiling songs, please run the macro package first.

-Besides, the `e-piano.nb` is a piano keyboard UI code, you can play it as a virtual piano on software.
+Besides, the `e-piano.nb` is a piano keyboard UI, you can play it as a virtual piano on Mathematica.